leonmavr/chip-8/README.md

 ### 2.2 Usage

-#### 2.2.1 Keypad
+#### 2.2.1 Controls and UI

-The keys for each rom along with their description will be listed on the right panel.
-Read this section only if you want to edit them.
+The keys along with their descriptions are listed on the right panel of the UI.
+You can press each \[B\]racketed key to send an input.

+#### 2.2.2 Changing the controls

-Chip8's hex keypad has been mapped to the keyboard in the following way by
+Chip8's hex keypad has been mapped to the keyboard in the following way by default:
-default:
 ```
 +---+---+---+---+       +---+---+---+---+
 | 1 | 2 | 3 | C |       | 1 | 2 | 3 | 4 |